RTFM - Man Page

 DESCRIPTION

-checksuite is a suite that is specifically meant to assist a system
+checksuite is a suite of perl scripts that are specifically meant to assist a

-administrator with day-to-day monitoring of system resources.
-This
+system administrator with day-to-day monitoring of system resources.
+This suite

-suite is not intended to act in replacement of a system administrator
+is not intended to act in replacement of a system administrator by any means.

 COMPONENTS